gullayeshwantkumarruler/Face-Recognition-using-LBPH-classifier/README.md

 # Face-Recognizer-Using-LBPH-Recognizer

-This is a Desktop Application on Face Recognition Using LBPH Recognizer.
+This is a Desktop Application on Face Recognition Using LBPH Recognizer